Program Overview

 Will I need a computer for the Dental Hygiene Program?

+Yes, laptops are required to complete in class assignments.
+There are resources to rent laptops through RCBC if needed.
 All dental hygiene courses; lectures, labs and clinic sessions, are in person unless posted otherwise.
 Our courses are delivered via Blackboard Learning Systems and WebCT formats.
 Participation is part of the grade for every course and logging on to the website is mandatory.
 Supported browsers include: Microsoft Edge, Chrome, AOL, Mozilla Firefox, and Safari.

 Program Staff and Faculty